 This will give you (hopefully) one or more hits against

-a reference organism gene.
+a reference organism gene (for example a Brachypodium gene).
 If you identify sufficient

 homology for you purposes use the found gene identifier